WilliamY97/LearningJournal/Data Science/Deep Learning/Convolutional Networks.md

 In the table below, we can see the effects of convolution of the above image with different filters.
 As shown, we can perform operations such as Edge Detection, Sharpen and Blur just by changing the numeric values of our filter matrix before the convolution operation.

 ![alt tag](https://ujwlkarn.files.wordpress.com/2016/08/screen-shot-2016-08-05-at-11-03-00-pm.png?w=342&h=562)

+### How do we know which filter to apply??

+In practice, a CNN learns the values of these filters on its own during the training process (although we still need to specify parameters such as number of filters, filter size, architecture of the network etc. before the training process).
+The more number of filters we have, the more image features get extracted and the better our network becomes at recognizing patterns in unseen images.